hxu-hms/lsp-minerva-tutorial/_episodes/01-what-is-minerva.md

    through your data anytime and anywhere.

 3. **No need for specialized software to open proprietary file formats** - Minerva Stories can be viewed directly in your browser.
-   In the LSP, most our images are in OME-TIFFs.
-FIX ME.
-There is a tool called BioFormats that can convert other imaging formats into OME-TIFF (PENDING DOCUMENTION)
+   Minerva takes OME-TIFF images and converts them into JPEGs to be viewed.
+In the LSP, most our images are in alreayd OME-TIFFs.
+If you are working with different image formats, [BioFormats](https://www.openmicroscopy.org/bio-formats/) can convert other them into OME-TIFFs.

 We will go over how to leverage these three key qualities of Minerva to share your data FAIR-ly and effectively in today's tutorial.